Prerequisites for the Web API

 When you install Nodinite using the install and update tool the Web API is assigned an IIS App Pool.
 This IIS App Pool is set to run with ASP.NET Impersonation and all consumers of the Web API will be impersonated to a dedicated Windows Service account.

-If the impersonated service account for IIS App Pool is not local administrator then the Windows Domain account must be added to the local 'IIS_IUSRS' group.
+If the impersonated service account for IIS App Pool is not a local administrator then the Windows Domain account must be added to the local 'IIS_IUSRS' group.
 The account used must also be assigned certain SQL Rights, see next paragraph.

 NOTE: If the Windows User account for the Application pool is not assigned the sysadmin role, then you must make sure the account is added to the list of logins to apply correct user rights for (as new databases are created).
 This settings is governed by the ImLogServiceUsers system parameter.